danidee10/britecore-productdev/README.md

 npm run dev
 ```

-and re-build the application when you're done
+and re-build the application when you're done.

 On the Flask API server, CORS has been enabled so you shouldn't have problems making requests to the server when you're developing locally.